javad5087/operate_downloader/README.md

 # Stream to download movies from Aparat service
-Download the file above and place it in a folder with the following files (yt-dlp, ffmpeg).
+Download the above file and place it in a folder with the following files (yt-dlp, ffmpeg).
+[The two download files in the link below must be in (.exe) format.]
 Click on the file "Aparat_Playlist_Downloader".

 Put the address of the desired movie file in front of the phrase "Enter Aparat Playlist URL:" and press Enter.